 Also highly recommended is the walk back down Srd hill, along winding paths, stopping to take in the brilliant views of the Old City, Lokrum and surrounding islands.
 It takes 30 to 40 minutes to walk down from the Dubrovnik cable car, but it’s definitely worth it.
 Check here for current ticket prices and timetable.”

-By the way, if you’re interested in Dubrovnik’s recent history, the newly opened Red History Museum has great reviews.
+By the way, if you’re interested in Dubrovnik’s recent history, visit the Red History Museum.
 Visitors experience what everyday life was like in communist Yugoslavia through interactive displays.
 You can sit in a car, try a typewriter and pick some music to listen to whilst gaining insights into Croatia’s socialist past.

 Eating out in Dubrovnik